This program is based in San Angelo.

 - Applicant must provide proof of immunizations required by the Texas Health Department, Rule 97.64.
 Additional immunizations may be required by some clinical facilities.

-- Successful clearance of criminal background investigation.
+- Successful completion of a criminal background clearance.